CONABIO/antares3/docs/deployment/aws_cloud.rst

 	Make sure this <key>.pem has 400 permissions: ``$chmod 400 <key>.pem``.

-You can also deploy Kubernetes dashboard for your cluster.
+You can also deploy kubernetes dashboard for your cluster.

 Kubernetes dashboard
 --------------------

-According to `Kubernetes Dashboard`_ Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
+According to `Kubernetes Dashboard`_ kubernetes dashboard is a general purpose, web-based UI for kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.

 Next steps are based on: `Certificate management`_, `Installation`_, `Accessing Dashboard 1.7.X and above`_ and `Creating sample user`_ from kubernetes official documentation and installation of `Certbot for Ubuntu (16.04) xenial`_ and `certbot-dns-route53`_ to generate certificates and access kubernetes dashboard via https.